Why birding in Dalat Plateau

 Mount Lang Bian

-Only 12 km north of the city, Lang Bian mountain (also called ‘Nui Ba’) is easily reached by motorbike taxi or car.
-A trail leads up the mountain through the pine forest to the remaining montane evergreen forest at the summit.
-Vietnamese Greenfinch can be found in the pines all the way along the trail, with Red Crossbill in the pines nearer the summit.
-The endemic Collared Laughingthrush Yellow-billed Nuthatch, Black-crowned Fulvetta can be found in the evergreen forest leading up to the summit.
-Other interesting species found here include Green Cochoa, White-cheeked Laughingthrush, Black-throated Sunbird, and Vietnamese Cutia.
+Just 12 km north of the city, Lang Bian Mountain (also known as ‘Nui Ba’) is easily accessible by motorbike taxi or car.
+A trail winds through pine forests up to the summit’s montane evergreen forest.
+Along the way, Vietnamese Greenfinch can be spotted in the pine groves, while Red Crossbill appears closer to the summit.
+The endemic Collared Laughingthrush, Yellow-billed Nuthatch, and Black-crowned Fulvetta are found in the evergreen forest leading to the top.
+Other notable species include Green Cochoa, White-cheeked Laughingthrush, Black-throated Sunbird, and Vietnamese Cutia.

 Tuyen Lam lake

-This man-made lake is just 3km outside of the city and is easily reached by motorbike or car but it is necessary to hire a boat to access the remnant forest at the far end of the lake where the best birding is to be found.
-There are some trails through the forest but they are poorly marked and hard to find.
-Yellow-billed Nuthatch, Black-hooded Laughingthrush, Grey-crowned Crocias, and Vietnamese Greenfinch, Vietnamese Cutia are among the local specialties.
+This man-made lake is located just 3 km outside of the city and is easily accessible by motorbike or car.
+To reach the remnant forest at the far end of the lake, where the best birding opportunities are found, hiring a boat is necessary.
+Although there are trails through the forest, they are poorly marked and challenging to locate.
+Local specialties such as Yellow-billed Nuthatch, Black-hooded Laughingthrush, Grey-crowned Crocias, Vietnamese Greenfinch, Vietnamese Cutia, Black-headed Parrotbill, Blue-winged Minla, White-cheeked Laughingthrush, Mrs. Gould’s Sunbird, Black-throated Sunbird, and Streaked Wren Babbler can be observed in this area.

 Ta Nung valley

-This site, around 15 km from Da Lat by motorbike or car, is one of the best sites for Grey-crowned Crocias.
-Indochinese Green Magpie, Yellow-billed Nuthatch, Black-hooded, White-cheeked, and ‘Orange-breasted’ Laughingthrushes, and Grey-headed Parrotbill can also be seen here.
+This site, approximately 15 km from Da Lat by motorbike or car, is renowned as one of the prime locations for observing Grey-crowned Crocias.
+Additionally, birdwatchers can spot Indochinese Green Magpie, Yellow-billed Nuthatch, Black-hooded Laughingthrush, White-cheeked Laughingthrush, Orange-breasted Laughingthrush, and Grey-headed Parrotbill in this area.

 Giang Ly